thejellyshroom/machine-intelligence-classwork/FinalProject/FinalProject_new/writeup.md

 # Final Project: Emotion Classification

+## Update: in my own personal repository, I have changed the model to RoBERTa distilled.
+I have all the training code set up to augment data to account for emotions that are less frequent, and I will train it on the full dataset next.

 I have completely changed up my final project idea.
 I will now be using another dataset from HuggingFace to clasify emotions from a piece of text--there just was not enough to analyze with my previous project.

 This new project is branched off from my personal project, where I am fine tuning an LLM to detect emotions using BERT.
 I have adapted my project for this final.